quantavil/obsidian/Testing/2 - Software Test Life Cycle.md

 In general, non-functional requirements state HOW the system should be.

-Some of the major types of non-functional requirements are:
+Some of the major types of non-functional requirements are

-1.  **Hardware constraints**: Minimum hardware, database, connectivity configurations under which the software should be able to function.
+1.  **Hardware constraints** Minimum hardware, database, connectivity configurations under which the software should be able to function.
-2.  **Performance**: Acceptable response times of each component in different possible situations.
+2.  **Performance** Acceptable response times of each component in different possible situations.
-3.  **Usability**: UI characteristics, ease of use for a specific user group.
+3.  **Usability** UI characteristics, ease of use for a specific user group.
-4.  **Security**: These requirements define the access levels to different categories of information present in the system; authentication methodologies, encryption standards
+4.  **Security** These requirements define the access levels to different categories of information present in the system; authentication methodologies, encryption standards
-5.  **Compliance**: Compliance to internal design standards(E.g., branding), government and legal standards(disclaimers, warnings, informational elements, information collected, etc.),
+5.  **Compliance** Compliance to internal design standards(E.g., branding), government and legal standards(disclaimers, warnings, informational elements, information collected, etc.),

 ### Characteristics of Good requirement